Jack: Oh do I need to add it to the business plan?

 - For price

-- The quality of product/services
+- The quality of products/services

-- The quantity of product/services
+- The number of products/services

 - For user/customer friendliness

 You can either put all the points in the same graph or use a separate graph for each.

 How to do this?

 - Get graph paper and divide it into 4 quadrants